Manufacturing Analytics Vendor Selection Checklist for 2026

 Predictive Maintenance Specificity

-A predictive maintenance model that says "this machine may fail soon" is not predictive maintenance — it is a conditional alert.
-A genuine predictive model specifies the failure mode, the expected time to failure with a confidence interval, and the recommended action.
-Evaluate the specificity of the prediction, not the existence of the feature.
+A model that says "this machine may fail soon" is not predictive maintenance — it is a conditional alert.
+A genuine model specifies the failure mode, expected time to failure with a confidence interval, and recommended action.

 AI · 03